Why Does my Rottweiler Stare at Me?

 Sometimes we can come home to find chewed-up cushions and shoes, or trash can that’s been ravaged, or even a roast chicken on the counter that’s disappeared into a now burping Rottweiler.

-Our Rotties know when they’ve messed up and they can feel that we’re mad at them.
+Our Rotties know when they’ve messed up and can feel we’re mad at them.
 They won’t remember what they’ve done, so never get angry or hit your dog, but they know from our reaction that they’re in trouble.

 The Pooping Stare

 Ever wondered why your Rottweiler insists on following you to the bathroom?
-It’s not just because they can’t bear to be apart from us for a single second.
+It’s not just because they can’t bear to be apart from us for a second.

 Dogs look out for each other in the pack when one is pooping.
 It’s because animals are vulnerable in this position and are open to attacks from predators.
 A Rottweiler wants to come with you to the bathroom because they believe it’s a vulnerable place for you.

-In the same way, they fix you with a stare when they’re doing their own business so that you’ll return the favor for them.
+In the same way, they fix you with a stare when they’re doing their business so that you’ll return the favor for them.

 They’re not trying to be gross; they’re just making sure that you understand that they’re otherwise engaged and trust you’re on the lookout for trouble.